-DURATION: One day monthly over 4 months, in 3 locations: Takaka, Motueka, Nelson.
+DURATION: Four days of workshops (Sept-Nov) in 3 locations: Takaka, Motueka, Nelson.

 In this experiential workshop, Robina unpacks her innovative toolbox of comprehensive strategies which collectively enable community-scale food sovereignty.
 Drawing on local issues and contexts, we will learn effective facilitation skills to build confidence in motivating and engaging our wider communities in generating local food prosperity.
 Participants will be exposed to a plethora of inspiring examples of local food initiatives from around Aotearoa/NZ, as they identify the strengths, weaknesses, gaps and opportunities of community food systems in their own area, and utilise these models to provide solutions.

 Excellent for people who are part of an organisation committed to local level sustainability in any form, as well as households wanting to reduce their dependence on the globalised food system.

 Takaka: Sat 5 Sept – Location: Mohua Community Services Centre

 Nelson & Motueka Separate Workshops

 Nelson: Sat 26 Sept – Location: A big homespace lounge in Hope